 Symphony Under the Sky (August/September)

-If you like orchestral music, you will love Symphony Under the Sky, an outdoor music festival taking place in Hawrelak Park's amphitheater.
+If you like orchestral music, you will love Symphony Under the Sky, an outdoor music festival taking place in Hawrelak Park's amphitheatre.
 You will enjoy the very talented Edmonton Symphony Orchestra play a variety of classical and contemporary music while enjoying the fresh air and lights!

 Sonic Boom (September)